Thanks to video sharing platforms, it is easier than ever to share videos over the internet. But how do you actually create a video?

 There are a range of other formats and codecs to choose from, some of which have more adoption than others.
 Most formats can be played using VLC Media Player.

-Corel VideoStudio is available from the University's "Software Centre", and Adobe Premiere Pro is installed on a handful of University computers.
+Corel VideoStudio is available from the University's "Software Centre" on managed computers, and a handful of University classroom computers.
+Adobe Premiere Pro is also installed on a handful of University computers.

 Finally, for playback and simple format conversion there's: